EpicOrange/riichi_advanced/documentation/american.md

 - Discarded tiles may be called for Pungs, Kongs, Quints, and for Mah Jongg.
 They may not be called to form singles, pairs, or sets of singles.
 - When two players call the same discard, Mah Jongg takes precedence over an exposure.
 Remaining ties are broken in favour of whoever is next in turn order.
 - Unlike in many other Asian variants, you cannot upgrade a Pung to a Kong.
 Once a Pung/Kong/Quint is made, it must stay as a Pung/Kong/Quint respectively for the rest of the game.
+- Unlike in many other Asian variants, you can only declare exposures off of discarded tiles.
+Concealed Kongs are not a thing.
 - **Note that Riichi Advanced's implementation requires you to name what kind of exposure you're calling for, while the rules in *MJME* do not.
 Riichi Advanced will also not let you edit the tiles in your exposure, even if you have not yet discarded or performed a joker exchange, while the rules in *MJME* allow you to do so.**

 ## Jokers